-trailers, logging trailers, and specialized platform types.
-An implication is that the cohort sample contains a higher fraction of long-haul trucks than the population because hauls using specialized trailers tend to be short.
-The other is that, conditional on distance, trucks attached to refrigerated vans make up a disproportionate share of the cohort sample: about 20 percent rather than their 10 percent share in the original sample.
+The characteristics of the trucks in the original and cohort samples are similar with two exceptions.
+One is that the cohort sample tends not to contain trucks that are predominantly attached to uncommon trailers such as auto trailers, logging trailers, and specialized platform-types.
+An implication is that the cohort sample contains a higher fraction of long haul trucks than the population because hauls using specialized trailers tend to be short.
+The other is that, conditional on distance, trucks attached to refrigerated vans make up a disproportionate share of the cohort sample: about 20% rather than their 10% share in the original sample.
 The reason for this is refrigerated vans almost exclusively haul a single product class: processed food.
 Refrigerated van cohorts tend to be larger and are less likely to have zero observations than cohorts associated with trailers that haul multiple product classes.

 Table 1 contains summary statistics for the cohort sample.
-Cohorts tend to be based on relatively few observations due to our narrow cohort definition: the number of observations per cohort is less than ten in each year.24 The average private carriage share is about 50 percent and average OBC adoption rates are similar to those in Figure 2.
+Cohorts tend to be based on relatively few observations due to our narrow cohort definition: the number of observations per cohort is less than ten in each year.
+The average private carriage share is about 50% and average OBC adoption rates are similar to those in Figure 2.
 Table 2 provides evidence of relationships between technological adoption and organizational change at the cohort level.
 The top panel uses cohorts with positive observations in both 1987 and 1992.
 The first row indicates that averaging across cohorts, the private carriage share increased from 0.49 to 0.50 between 1987 and 1992.
 The next three rows split the cohort sample according to OBC adoption.
 On average, the private carriage share stayed the same for cohorts with low OBC adoption.
 Among cohorts with high OBC adoption, the private carriage share increased for those where trip recorder adoption was high but decreased slightly for those where EVMS adoption was high.
 The bottom panel reports results from a similar exercise that analyzes patterns between 1992 and 1997.
 The private carriage share decreased for the low OBC and high EVMS adoption cohorts (slightly more for the latter), but increased for high trip recorder adoption cohorts.

 In sum, relationships between OBC adoption and organizational change differ for trip recorders and EVMS.
 Cohorts with high trip recorder adoption moved toward private carriage more than cohorts with low OBC adoption.
-Cohorts with high EVMS adoption moved toward forhire carriage slightly more than those with low OBC adoption, but this difference is very small.
+Cohorts with high EVMS adoption moved toward for-hire carriage slightly more than those with low OBC adoption, but this difference is very small.
 Nevertheless, the fact that cohorts with high EVMS adoption did not move toward private carriage is interesting in light of the fact that EVMS enable the same contractual improvements trip recorders do.
-This suggests EVMS' resourceallocation-improving capabilities-which trip
+This suggests EVMS' resource allocation-improving capabilities - which trip recorders do not have - have organizational implications that offset those of their incentive-improving ones.

-24 In earlier versions of this paper, we reported estimates of our main specifications using the subsample of cohorts where the private and for-hire carriage shares are positive in each year.
-The average cohort size is about double in this subsample, but observations in these cohorts make up only about 35 percent of the original sample.
+&lt;sup>24In earlier versions of this paper, we reported estimates of our main specifications using the subsample of cohorts where the private and for-hire carriage shares are positive in each year.
+The average cohort size is about double in this subsample, but observations in these cohorts make up only about 35% of the original sample.
 We showed that our main results do not change.